How I built a Notion Custom Agent to read my newsletters for me

 • Health and personal growth: being a better human, better member of society, life skills, work-adjacent skills

-6. Always refresh these fields (even on re-run) so the digest reflects the latest set of included items:
+6. Always refresh these properties (even on re-run) so the digest reflects the latest set of included items:

 • Summary: 3 to 5 bullets covering what the month contained